Welcome to Our Blog Hiking Ontario's Bruce Trail

 Other Amazing Bruce Trail Opportunities

 And so in 2014 we stepped out our doors on the first of our treks and have not stopped regularly hiking since.
-Indeed out time on the Bruce Trail would in turn lead to other wonderful BTC opportunities.
+Indeed our time on the Bruce Trail would in turn lead to other wonderful BTC opportunities.
 For several years we would volunteer as Land Stewards taking care of the Dopko Side Trail near Grimbsy in the Niagara section.

 We would have the wonderful opportunity to trek twice on the annual Laura Secord Legacy hike!